sarbanibhadra/Weather_dashboard/README.md

 * The URL of the functional, deployed application: https://sarbanibhadra.github.io/Weather_dashboard/starter/

 * The URL of the GitHub repository.
-Give the repository a unique name and include a readme describing the project.
+Give the repository a unique name and include a readme describing the project: https://github.com/sarbanibhadra/Weather_dashboard

 ---